secureprivacy.ai

 Andrew Sidorkin

-Cookie consents on websites has gained increased focus since the adoption of the General Data Protection Regulation (GDPR) in the EU.
+Cookie consent on websites has gained increased focus since the adoption of the General Data Protection Regulation (GDPR) in the EU.

 There are specific categories for cookies defined under the GDPR, as seen in your Privacy Preference Center and Cookie Declaration on Secure Privacy.
 As you know, cookie consent must be granular and specific because of GDPR - your website visitors need to know for what purposes you serve the cookies, as well as have the ability to deny those cookies or to consent to.